AuthenticateSignResponse Class

 The data returned by GetData is a byte[].
 The caller now owns that data and can overwrite the buffer when done with it.

 If the data had been signed by an RSA key, the data will be random-looking data the same size as the key.
-That is, for a 1024-bit RSA key, the signature is 128 bytes, and for a 2048-bit key, the signature is 256 bytes.
+That is, for a 1024-bit RSA key, the signature is 128 bytes, for a 2048-bit key, the signature is 256 bytes, for a 3072-bit key, the signature is 384 bytes, and for a 4096-bit key, the signature is 512 bytes.

 If the data had been signed by an ECC key, the signature will be the DER encoding of the following ASN.1 definition.